AndrewDongminYoo/docs-trunk-io-ko/check/configuration/configuring-existing-linters/clang-tidy-setup.md

 ### Working with other build systems

 Trunk Check currently works only with the CMake and Bazel build systems.
-If there is another build system you would like Check to work with, please let us know.&#x20;
+If there is another build system you would like Check to work with, please let us know.

 ### See also

-Trunk Check also supports [Clang Format](https://docs.trunk.io/check/configuration/configuring-existing-linters#clang-format), a code formatter & beautifier for C/C++ code.&#x20;
+Trunk Check also supports [Clang Format](https://docs.trunk.io/check/configuration/configuring-existing-linters#clang-format), a code formatter & beautifier for C/C++ code.

 [Other linters](../supported-linters.md) supported by Trunk Check.